Phineas Banning: 1870s: Railroads, industries, and breakwaters

 Between 1868 and 1869 he organized the construction of Southern California's first railroad, the Los Angeles & San Pedro Railroad which he sold to the Southern Pacific Railroad in 1873.

 Banning spent the 1870s in a frenzy of activity.
 As a California state senator, he campaigned for greater transportation connections to the city of Los Angeles and the growing port, his personal project.
 Banning eventually pushed through a plan for a small railroad linking Wilmington/San Pedro with the main city of Los Angeles, effectively halving the time necessary for the trip, but the plan was short-lived.
 The Southern Pacific Railroad began building track to connect Southern California to the greater national railroad lines, and demanded much of Los Angeles' prime real estate, an enormous sum of money, and Banning's small connector line railroad in exchange for adding Los Angeles as a terminus on the railroad.
 Realizing that Los Angeles would wither into nothingness if the company bypassed it, the city complied and Banning surrendered his hard-earned railroad.

 Several personal successes marked the decade for Banning.
 The first breakwater was built for the nascent port in 1873, and Banning began to work for the Southern Pacific as a railroad agent.

 Final years

 By 1880, Banning had moved to Wilmington and managed several smaller business interests.

 He was in poor health for two years prior to his death, suffering from liver and kidney problems.
 His disease was aggravated by an accident in San Francisco, where he was knocked down and run over by an express wagon.

-Banning died at age 54 at the Occidental Hotel in San Francisco.
+Banning tragically died at age 54 at the Occidental Hotel in San Francisco, after being knocked down and run over by a passing express wagon.
 He is interred in the Angelus-Rosedale Cemetery, Los Angeles.